 This restaurant style Mexican rice is so delicious and so easy to make at home you may never need to visit your favorite Mexican food restaurant again.

 I love the red rice you get in most Mexican restaurants.
-The only problem is I haven’t been able to find a recipe for that type of rice that I really like.
-I usually end up going to our local neighborhood restaurant and getting some to go!
+The only problem is I hadn’t been able to duplicate it at home.
+I usually ended up going to our local neighborhood restaurant and getting some to go!

 I commented at the dinner table that I thought it tasted just as good as the rice we get from our favorite Mexican restaurant and one of the kids said “It’s better!!”